jrnewell/json-router/README.md

 ### Dependencies

 Normally, JSON Router will run all requests concurrently.
-However, this behavior can be modified using dependencies between requeusts.
+However, this behavior can be modified using dependencies between requests.
 The property `dependsOn` causes JSON Router to build a dependency tree to execute the requests.
 In this example, `myRequestName2` will run after `myRequestName1` (`myRequestName3` will run concurrently with `myRequestName1`).

 ```json